How much does a house extension cost? We get asked this question a lot, so, we thought it worthy of its own post!

 say 4m x 5m

 You may have heard that the rule of thumb is £1,000-£1,200 per m2.
 However, this figure is now somewhat out of date.
-From experience, £1,500 per m2 is a now a more realistic estimate for a basic / mid-range house extension in 2019.
+From experience, £1,500 per m2 is a now a more realistic estimate for a basic / mid-range house extension.
 In London and some parts of the South East, these figures could be between £1,800-2,200 per m2.
 See our separate post on house extension costs in London and the South East here.

 So, for your 4 x 5m extension, the build cost would be roughly £30,000.

 - Add on 10-15% for professional fees (architect, planning application, building regs, structural engineer) (£4,500 at 15%)

 How about a double storey extension, same footprint?

 As a rule of thumb you can add 50% extra to the build cost of a single storey extension.

 So, £30,000 +50% = £45,000 for the basic build cost